Effective Altruism and the Human Mind:

 Chapter 5: Misconceptions about Effectiveness

-Part II: Interventions
+Part 2: Interventions

 Chapter 6: Information, Nudges, and Incentives